NickCMoore/cheshire-captures-backend/README.md

 ### Followers Data

-Users can follow/unfollow other photographers, helping them keep up with their favorite photographers' work.
+Users can follow/unfollow other photographers, helping them keep up with their favourite photographers' work.

 ### Ratings and Reviews Data